mohamadlounnas/aec-report/presentation.md

 - **Maintenance Design:** Self-diagnostic systems with remote monitoring capabilities

 ## What I Say:
-"I designed the system with scalability as a core engineering principle.
-The modular architecture allows deployment from basic $2,500 sensor systems to full $85,000 autonomous platforms, depending on farm needs and technical requirements.
+"We designed the system with scalability as a core engineering principle.
+The modular architecture allows deployment from basic sensor systems to full autonomous platforms, depending on farm needs and technical requirements.
 Our edge computing approach scales from single-farm processing to regional networks.
 The engineering is adaptable - I can transfer this technology to different crops and Mediterranean climates.
-Most importantly, I designed it to be infrastructure-independent, working reliably with or without internet connectivity, and included self-diagnostic systems for remote monitoring and maintenance."
+Most importantly, We designed it to be self-hosted, working reliably sync with internet the minimaly, and self-diagnostic (Logs) systems for remote monitoring and maintenance."

 ## View Suggestions:
 - Emphasize the engineering flexibility and modularity